-2. Instant Powder Drink
+2) Instant Powder Drink

-The Company develops instant powder drink containing 35 grams for distributed to fresh corner coffee All Café stores located at 7-Eleven.
-The product has been launched since June 2014 including 5 flavors; Milk tea, Matcha green tea, Lemon tea, Yogurt fruit smoothies and Milk tea brown sugar.
-There are developed additional new group for make colorful for All Café such as Tea Cheese, Raspberry Rose yogurt frappe, Mango summer, Fruit tea, Blue Lychee, Salted Egg and Unicorn Milky.
+The Company develops instant powder drink containing 35 grams and 40 grams for distributed to fresh corner coffee All Café stores located at 7-Eleven.
+The product has been launched since June 2014 including 3 flavors; milk tea, matcha green tea and lemon tea and developed additional new group for make colorful for All Cafê such as Melon yogurt smoothies, Lychee Rose yogurt smoothies and Unicorn Milky.